civicrm/civicrm-sysadmin-guide/docs/setup/sms.md

 and charged against your Twilio credit.

 You will now be able to send SMS to any phone number.

-# Setting up a SMS Provider for CiviSMSClickatellTwilio
+## Setting up a SMS Provider for CiviSMSClickatellTwilio

 This document serves to provide a description on how to Configure/Add a SMS Provider for the CiviSMS feature of CiviCRM.

 !!! danger "Mass SMS is broken on CiviCRM 4.6."

     Please see [CRM-17331](https://issues.civicrm.org/jira/browse/CRM-17331) for details.
 To fix this problem, either upgrade to CiviCRM 4.7 or backport the patch listed on CRM-17331.

-# Configure Clickatell or Twilio

 ## **Configure Clickatell**